[Three.js] Scene, Renderer, Camera

 house.add(door);

-// if the house moves, the door will follow automatically
+// When the house moves, the door automatically follows

 house.position.set(10, 0, 0);